unbreakabl3/unbreakabl3.github.io/_posts/2024-02-20-vmware-with-keycloak.md

 ![img-description](/assets/img/vmware-with-keyloak/1*iostWxkzAIcjJ7pchEQ4Yg.png){: .shadow }
 _Keycloak_

+## IDM configuration

-Now, let's take care of IDM.
+To explore this further, let's take care of IDM.
 We need to create a new Identity Provider and Directories, which will use this IdP.

 - Keycloak > Realm > Realm Settings > General > Endpoints > SAML 2.0 Identity Provider Metadata